Learn how to make scrambled eggs on toast! This simple method uses just a few ingredients and takes only minutes from start to finish.

 Tips

-It seems obvious, doesn't it?
+It seems obvious, right?
 Pile the scrambled eggs on toasted bread and enjoy!

-And you will not need more than a couple of minutes to devour these scrambled eggs on toast.
+And you won't need more than a couple of minutes to finish these scrambled eggs on toast!

 Scrambled Eggs on Toast